lsst-dm/lsp-landing-page/motd/integration.md

 **December 3rd, 2019**
-We will be testing Portal (suit) release 1.1.1 and a substantially revised Helm-based deployment mechanism for the Portal application on `lsst-lsp-int` today.
+We will be testing Portal (suit) release 1.1.1 and a substantially revised Helm-based deployment mechanism for the Portal application on `lsst-lsp-int` tomorrow, December 4th.
 The Portal application may go up and down without additional notice.

+Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/integration.md) for a complete list of messages.

 ---
 **November 4th, 2019**
 The TAP query interface has been fixed to follow the current LSST approach to authorization on the redirected results URLs from the TAP service.

+Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/integration.md) for a complete list of messages.

 ---
 **November 1st, 2019**
 The Portal Aspect TAP query interface is currently unable to access the LSST TAP service because of changes to the A&A behavior of the asynchronous TAP query interface.
 This manifests itself as being able to construct a query (the schema data in the UI are populated from the *synchronous* TAP query interface) but not being able to see the results after it is executed.
 Queries to other (anonymous) TAP services are working correctly.

 On Monday November 4th the Portal Aspect here on `lsst-lsp-int` will be down starting in the morning for testing of a fix to this issue.

+Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/integration.md) for a complete list of messages.

 ---
 **May 22nd, 2019**